Ryan Erickson: Ryan Erickson

 According to Raphael Michael Fliss—bishop of the Roman Catholic Diocese of Superior at the time—the diocese was informed of allegations of inappropriate sexual behavior by Erickson in 1992, but an investigation by Catholic authorities of Erickson concluded that he “does not appear to be predatory or exploitative in his overall orientation, and he does not seem to be a high risk for acting in a sexually aggressive or manipulative manner in the future”.
 Erickson "was allowed to enter St. Paul Seminary," (he had already been admitted provisionally) ordained in June 2000 and assigned to St. Patrick's Church in Hudson, Wisconsin about 20 miles from St. Paul, Minnesota.

 During the post-suicide hearing, a teenage boy from nearby Somerset, Wisconsin spoke of being molested by Erickson.From 2000 to 2002, the victim testified, he spent many weekends at the rectory with Erickson, watching horror movies and playing drinking games.
 He estimated that Erickson had supplied him more than 1,200 cans of beer and the same amount of liquor shots.

 The teenager could "remember about ten" sexual incidents with Erickson, but was "frequently so drunk" while spending time with Erickson that he could not remember what happened the night before when he woke up.

-After police confiscated Erickson's computer they found "a deeply buried file", a My Pictures\folder\holy Mass Prayers\Mass prayers\New Folder, which had been created on August 26, 2004, and last accessed December 12, 2004, shortly before Erickson’s suicide.
+After police confiscated Erickson's computer they found "a deeply buried file" that had been created on August 26, 2004, and last accessed December 12, 2004, shortly before Erickson’s suicide.
 It contained “more than forty images of gay and prepubescent male pornography in a variety of sex acts and poses,” some "involving bondage".

-Daniel "Dan" O'Connell
+Daniel O'Connell

-The intended murder victim, 39-year-old Dan O'Connell, was a member of "one of Hudson's most prominent families" and the manager of O'Connell Funeral Home, married with two elementary school-aged children.
-He was active in his community, a "gregarious and sociable" Rotarian who volunteered as an ambulance attendant, and in local festivals and parades.
+The intended murder victim, 39-year-old Dan O'Connell, was a member of "one of Hudson's most prominent families" and the manager of O'Connell Funeral Home, married, with two elementary school-aged children.
+He was active in his community, a "gregarious and sociable" Rotarian who volunteered as a paramedic, and in local festivals and parades.
 "Not much went on in Hudson that he didn't hear about", according to Bruce Rubenstein in the City Pages newsweekly.